sanskrit/learnsanskrit.org/content/vyakarana/sounds/vidhi-rules.md

 There is still a subtle problem with rule 6.1.77 above: which {s yaN} sound do we use?
 We know that {s y} is the right choice, but the rule does not say so explicitly.
-So it would be legal to do this:
+So it would be legal to produce this incorrect result:

 {ex

-* draupadI azvam icchati > [draupadrazvam] icchati Draupadi wants a horse.
+draupadI azvam icchati > * [draupadrazvam] icchati Draupadi wants a horse.

 }